itay1313/frontenddogma.com/README.md

 Any linked external source should specify a `target_url`.

-If there’s an image, it should be hosted under [/media](https://github.com/j9t/frontenddogma.com/tree/main/media) and referenced via `image`.
+If there’s an image, it should be hosted under [/media](https://github.com/j9t/frontenddogma.com/tree/main/media) and be referenced via `image`.

 #### 2. Features